-Our primary base fabric is an organic cotton jersey made from GOTS-certified yarn, and milled in South Carolina.
+Our primary base fabric is an organic cotton jersey made from GOTS-certified yarn, and milled in South Carolina or California.
 This is the organic cotton jersey used as a base for most of our underwear, bras, and clothing.
-For special fabrications, like our 80% organic cotton stripe or US-milled linen jersey, we work with a mill in California.
 We use real silk trims, with a touch of spandex.

 We prefer organic cotton for two interconnected reasons: health and environment.
 Conventional cotton production uses more insecticides than any other crop on the planet (read more here and here) We think that’s not that great for either the environment or cotton farmers.
 Additionally, some people report that they have chemical sensitivities and prefer organic cotton as an alternative to support their health.

 Our personal reasons are simpler: we buy organic food because we believe in supporting organic farming, while also wishing to consume fewer unknowns.
 Similarly, we buy organic cotton.
 And, while it’s mostly coincidence, our design studio happens to be situated on an organic vegetable farm, so we think and hear frequently about farming impacts.

-Most of our fabrics are dyed in Pennsylvania, with a small selection being dyed by Brook in Maine.
+Most of our fabrics are dyed in Pennsylvania or California, with a small selection being dyed by Brook in Maine.
 We use fiber reactive dyes when possible.
 Certain colors can’t be created through fiber-reactives, such as black and white.
 We strive to create a healthy compromise between colors that customers love, color-fastness, and sustainability.

 Made In the USA

 Everything we make is cut and sewn in New England, with the bulk of production occurring in Fall River, Massachusetts.
 Making in the USA is an essential ethic for us: we never have to wonder if our production is getting jobbed out to third parties with potentially lower ethical or labor standards.
 We are in the Fall River facility about once a month to check on production, put items into inventory or develop styles and techniques.